2024-2025 Academic Catalog

 CEE 506.
 Design of Temporary Structures.
 3 Hours

 Design and analysis of temporary structures including loading, shoring, formwork, falsework, scaffolding, ground support systems, bracing, soldier beam and lagging, sheet piling, equipment bridges, and support of existing structures.
-Required background: EGM 316 or equivalent.
+Required background: Analysis of Structures Prerequisites: UG CEE 316, GR/DO None.

 CEE 507.
 Masonry Design.
 3 Hours